jackpopp/syml_php/README.md

 Routing allows us to handle the different reqeusts that are made to the server, we register routes through the routes config files and these routes are mapped to a controller and function or an anonymous function.

-Syml's router allows us to register routes for different http verbs (get/post/put/patch/delete) and also allows for dynamic URLs where variable values are mapped and passed to the mapped function
+Syml's router allows us to register routes for different http verbs (get/post/put/patch/delete) and also allows for dynamic URLs where variable values are mapped and passed to the mapped function.

+The routers config file can be found in app/config/routes.php.

 **Mapping routes**